Tanishqtasre/sneh_food_donation_main/README.md

 # Sneh Food Donation Platform
+Donate food and help others,
+Your waste is other's Life saving Food.

 A full-stack web application for managing food donations, connecting donors with organizations, and coordinating volunteer efforts.